gophergala/stk/README.md

 STK
 ======

-**stk** is a command line tool that allows to capture stderr and search for a reason on http://stackoverflow.com
+**stk** is a command line tool that captures stderr and search for a reason on http://stackoverflow.com

 ```
 $ stk mysql -u root -ptest